Hritik003/Java-programming/README.md

 # Java-programming
-These are the codes that I've practiced in Java.
+This repo contains the codes that I've practiced in Java.